IT specialist walking by a line of z17 systems

 Why do mainframes need to be updated regularly?

 Mainframes are computers with large amounts of memory and data processors that perform simple calculations and transactions in real time.
-Mainframes are critical to the core business processes of many enterprises including commercial databases, transaction servers, and applications that depend on their security and resiliency.
+Mainframes are critical to the core business processes of many enterprises including commercial databases, transaction servers, and business applications that depend on their security and resiliency.

 Mainframes that were installed as little as 10 years ago can still pose a considerable risk to an organization on several fronts.
-First, inefficiencies from older technology can increase operational costs and make businesses vulnerable to newer, more innovative competitors.
+First, inefficiencies from legacy technologies can increase operational costs and make businesses vulnerable to newer, more innovative competitors.
 Second, legacy applications created with old programming languages can pose performance problems and be difficult for younger coders who were trained on modern coding languages to solve

 Here’s a closer look at how mainframe modernization works and why it’s become such a central part of any of digital transformation initiative.